Restoration

 Maintenance is Preservation

-Building permits:
+Building Permits

 After reading an overview on the “Homeowner Process” page and what does and does not require a building permit, click on “Start a Project” to continue.
-At the bottom of that page in the dark blue box clicking on “Forms, Handouts & Downloads” will take you to a page with various permit forms, including, if needed, a variance request application.
+At the bottom of that page, in the dark blue box, clicking on “Forms, Handouts & Downloads” will take you to a page with various permit forms, including, if needed, a variance request application.

 When is a variance required?
 If, according to Regional Building, “existing, nonconforming conditions impede compliance with a City code provision,” you will need a variance.
 You may download the Variance Application Form.
-Contact Regional Building at 719-327-2880 with specific questions regarding your project and if you need to apply for a variance.
+Contact the Regional Building at 719-327-2880 with specific questions regarding your project and if you need to apply for a variance.

-Zoning Code:
+Zoning Code

 Overlay Zoning

-- For homes in ONEN’s Historic Preservation Overlay Zone, exterior improvements from the public right of way which require a Regional Building permit also require prior review and approval from the City’s Historic Preservation Board.
+- For homes in ONEN’s Historic Preservation Overlay Zone, exterior improvements from the public right of way that require a Regional Building permit also require prior review and approval from the City’s Historic Preservation Board.

 - Is my property in the Overlay Zone?
-The Old North End National Register Historic District, Sub-areas 1, 2 and 3, in red on this map, are under the protection of the City’s Historic Preservation Ordinance and under Historic Preservation Overlay Zoning.
+The Old North End National Register Historic District, Sub-areas 1, 2, and 3, in red on this map, are under the protection of the City’s Historic Preservation Ordinance and under Historic Preservation Overlay Zoning.
 (HPOZ)

-- The Old North End Neighborhood organization is not an approving authority for requests for renovation or restoration of properties within ONEN boundaries.
+- The Old North End Neighborhood organization is not an approving authority for requests for renovation or restoration of properties within the ONEN boundaries.

 - The Application for Report of Acceptability is used, along with supporting documents, when requesting approval from the City’s Historic Preservation Board.